aammff456/psyched/README.md

 # Psyched
-A deep-learning neural network library designed for lightweight, home-brew AI written in C++, complete with visualization and debugging tools.
+A deep-learning neural network library designed for lightweight, home-brew AI written in C++ complete with visualization and debugging tools.